 Travel anxiety is what causes people to feel anxious, stressed and overwhelmed in the lead up to a trip.
-Some have a fear of traveling abroad, or of traveling alone.
+Some have a fear of travelling abroad, or of travelling alone.
 The fear of flying is, after all, one of the most common fears due to factors ranging from a perceived lack of control to changes in air pressure and turbulence.
 Others anticipate missing home, worry about forgetting something, or dwell on travel ‘horror stories’ they have heard.

 What can you do about it?
 We recommend you to start with recognising the symptoms of anxiety: shallow breathing, restlessness, nausea, a racing heart, a tight chest and excessive worrying, just to name a few.
 If you experience general anxiety in your day to day life then you might know what signs to look for, but then your chances of experiencing travel anxiety might also be increased.
 After identifying the symptoms, you need to work towards a solution.
 While anxiety tends to get rewarded in our culture – just think of how many people wear “busy” as a badge of honour – this shouldn’t stop you from using your vacation to relax.
 Below are our suggestions on how to achieve just that: